 This seems to show the existence of spandrels as pretty clear cut, but the most interesting part of what they bring up is hidden in an article written later by Gould, "The Exaptive Excellence of Spandrels as a Term and Prototype."
 Near the end of the article he makes the open ended statement that,

 "The human brain may have reached its current size by ordinary adaptive processes keyed to specific benefits of more complex mentalities for our hunter-gatherer ancestors on the African savannahs.
 But the implicit spandrels in an organ of such complexity must exceed the overt functional reasons for its origin.
 (Just consider the obvious analogy to much less powerful computers.
 I may buy my home computer only for word processing and keeping the family spread sheet, but the machine, by virtue of its requisite internal complexity, can also perform computational tasks exceeding by orders of magnitude the items of my original intentions—the primary adaptations, if you will—in purchasing the device)."

-It seems that as a brain becomes more powerful, it does a lot more than just what is required for evolutionary fitness.
-The examples of this these types of spandrels have been argued to include everything from music to even language itself.
+It seems that as a brain becomes more powerful, it does a more than just what is required for base evolutionary fitness.
+The examples of those types of spandrels have been argued to include everything from music or even language.
 I think an interesting area to apply the idea of a spandrel to ethics; the things people feel passionately are right and wrong, but for what reason?
 It could also fill in a lot of gaps in what is ethical, but can't be evolutionarily accounted for and that is what my thesis is on, so you can look forward to quite a few more posts on this topic in the future.

 Thanks for reading,